Launching a Partner Program: Why, What, and How

 - If your goal is to add an extra source of revenue along with the full solution, then sales engagement and co-marketing programs will be critical.

 To create a successful program, the partnership must be a win/win for both your company and your partners.
-For example, as a LaunchPoint partner, companies gain more visibility, business growth, and validation.
-At the same time, our LaunchPoint technology and services partners help make Marketo the world-class, end-to-end marketing platform that it is today.
+You want your partners to gain more visibility, business growth, and validation.

 Structuring Your Program